Hulk (film): Jonathan Hensleigh

-Hurd brought her husband Jonathan Hensleigh as co-producer the following year, and Universal hired Industrial Light & Magic to create the Hulk with computer-generated imagery.
+Hurd brought her husband Jonathan Hensleigh as co-producer the following year, and Universal hired Industrial Light & Magic (ILM) to create the Hulk with CGI.
 Universal was courting France once more to write the screenplay but changed when Joe Johnston became the director in April 1997.
-The studio wanted Hensleigh to rewrite the script due to his successful results on Johnston's Jumanji.
+The studio wanted Hensleigh to rewrite the script due to his successful results on Johnston's Jumanji (1995).
 Universal fired France before he wrote a single page but gave him a buy-off.
-Johnston dropped out of directing in July 1997 in favor of October Sky, and Hensleigh convinced Universal to make the Hulk his directing debut.
+Johnston dropped out of directing in July 1997 in favor of October Sky (1999), and Hensleigh convinced Universal to make the Hulk his directing debut.
 Universal brought Turman back a second time to write two more drafts.
 Zak Penn then rewrote it.
 His script featured a fight between the Hulk and a school of sharks, and two scenes he eventually used for the 2008 film: Banner realizing he cannot have sex, and triggering a transformation by falling out of a helicopter.
 Hensleigh rewrote from scratch, coming up with a brand new storyline featuring Bruce Banner, who, before the accident which turns him into the Hulk, experiments with gamma-irradiated insect DNA on three convicts, transforming them into "insect men" that cause havoc.

 Filming was to start in December 1997 in Arizona for a mid 1999 release, but filming was pushed back for four months.
 Hensleigh subsequently rewrote the script with J. J. Abrams.
 Scott Alexander and Larry Karaszewski were also brought on board to rewrite, with Hensleigh still attached as director.
 In October 1997, Hulk had entered pre-production with the creation of prosthetic makeup and computer animation already underway.
-Gregory Sporleder was cast as "Novak", Banner's archenemy, while Lynn "Red" Williams was cast as a convict who transforms into a combination of human, ant, and beetle.
+Gregory Sporleder was cast as "Novak", Banner's archenemy, while Lynn Williams was cast as a convict who transforms into a combination of human, ant, and beetle.
 In March 1998, Universal put Hulk on hiatus due to its escalating $100 million budget and worries of Hensleigh directing his first film. $20 million was already spent on script development, computer animation, and prosthetics work.
 Hensleigh immediately went to rewrite the script to reduce the budget.